kvassAI/slate/source/includes/_users.md

 ]
 ```

-Retrieves a list of all Orders associated with a given User.
+Retrieves a list of all orders associated with a given user.

 Arguments | Type | Description
 -------- | ----- | -----
-**user_id** | `string` | ID of the user to retrieve Orders from.
+**user_id** | `string` | ID of the user to retrieve Orders for.
 size | `number` | Number of items to retrieve.
-page | `number` | Which page to retrieve. _default page size is 10_
+page | `number` | Which page to retrieve. _default is 10_
-sort | `string` | Field used for sorting results. _default `created`_
+sort | `string` | Field used for sorting results. _default is `created`_
-from_date | `number` | Start date, `timestamp` format. _default now minus 15 days_
+from_date | `number` | Start date, `timestamp` format. _default is current date minus 15 days_
-to_date | `number` | End date, `timestamp` format._default now plus 15 days_
+to_date | `number` | End date, `timestamp` format. _default current date plus 15 days_
-date_filter | `string` | Date field used for filter results. _default `created`_
+date_filter | `string` | Date field used to filter results. _default is `created`_
-order_status | `string` | Order with specific status are also listed.
-The value accept comma like separator, e.q: 'success, processing'
+order_status | `string` | Orders with a specific status are also listed.
+Values can be separated by a comma, e.g., 'success, processing'.
-delivery_status | `string` | Order with specific delivery status are also listed.
-The value accept comma like separator, e.q: 'assigning, done, created'
+delivery_status | `string` | Orders with a specific delivery status are also listed.
+Values can be separated by a comma, e.g.,  'assigning, done, created.'

 ### order_status

 Arguments | Description
 --------- | -----
-CREATED | Order created
+CREATED | Order has been created
-PROCESSING | Order is on processing
+PROCESSING | Order is being processed
-DECLINED | Order declined for certain reason
+DECLINED | Order has been declined for a particular reason
-FAILED | Order failed for certain reason
+FAILED | Order has failed for a particular reason
 SUCCESS | Order succeeded
-CANCELLED | Order cancelled
+CANCELLED | Order has been cancelled

 ### delivery_status

 Arguments | Description
 --------- | -----
-CREATED | Delivery created
+CREATED | Delivery has been created
-PENDING | Delivery is on pending
+PENDING | Delivery is pending
-PROCESSING | Delivery is on processing
+PROCESSING | Delivery is being processed
-ASSIGNING | Delivery is assigning to a provider
+ASSIGNING | Delivery is being assigned to a provider
-PICKUP_STARTED | Delivery starting to pickup the package
+PICKUP_STARTED | Pickup for the package has been sent
-PICKUP_ARRIVED | Delivery arrived on destination
+PICKUP_ARRIVED | Pickup for the package has arrived
-DROPOFF_STARTED | Delivery starting to drop off the package
+DROPOFF_STARTED | The package has been sent to be dropped off
-DROPOFF_ARRIVED | Delivery arrived on destination
+DROPOFF_ARRIVED | The package has been dropped off
-CANCELLED | Delivery cancelled
+CANCELLED | Delivery is cancelled
 DONE | Delivery is done
 UNKNOWN | Delivery status is unknown
 QUEUED | Delivery is in queue